Back to Blog

 Tenants can refer your rent increase to the First-tier Tribunal before the new rent takes effect.
 The Tribunal will determine the market rent for the property.
 Their decision is binding.

-Important: the Tribunal can set the rent at an amount higher or lower than what you proposed.
-If the Tribunal finds that the market rate is above your proposed increase, they can set it at the higher figure.
-This makes it important to propose realistic, evidence-based increases.
+Important: the Tribunal can confirm or reduce your proposed rent, but it cannot set the rent higher than the amount you proposed.
+Even if the Tribunal finds that the market rate is above your proposed increase, the rent is capped at what you put forward.
+It still makes sense to propose realistic, evidence-based increases.

 Rental Bidding Is Banned